Every year of my adult life seemed to be busier than the one before. The better I got at being busy, the more I had to do and prove. Sound familiar?

 Use this simple meditation practice in a way that works best for you.
 If 3 minutes is more manageable to start, try that.
 If you want to change the counts, go for it.
 You can call this mediation, breath work, your saving grace, or whatever you want.
 What you call it is way less important than what you do with it.

 Don’t let semantics get in the way of using your breath to quiet your mind, ease your fears and calm your worries.
-Forbes reports that Mediation can make you a better leader and I’d add that it can make you a better parent, friend, lover, artist, and person.
+Forbes reports that Meditation can make you a better leader and I’d add that it can make you a better parent, friend, lover, artist, and person.

 Do it when you need it, or more regularly for added benefit.